 As a newcomer to the world of paintball, it is natural for you to have some questions.
 Here are some frequently asked ones answered.

-Do You Want an Electronic or Mechanical Marker?
+Which You Want (Electronic or Mechanical Marker)?

 Mechanical markers are typically slower and louder, but they produce a more thickset line that is less likely to fade or blur.
 They do not require batteries which makes them much easier on the environment than their electric counterparts.

 Electronic markers, like guns themselves, are split into two categories: electro-mechanical and electro-pneumatic.
 Electro-mechanical markers employ a mechanical trigger with an electronic frame that fires the marker in either 3 round burst or full auto modes, while electro-pneumatic models activate solenoid valves to release air which shoots the ball out of their barrel.

 Mechanical markers are nowhere near as accurate or quiet.
 But they’re cheaper to fix, and that’s what makes them more popular with some players who just want a marker for their first gun.
 Read here the difference between electronic and mechanical paintball gun.

 How Much Money Do You Want to Put Into It?

 The first thing you’ll need to do is decide on your budget and then see what fits that range by doing this it will make narrowing down options much easier in general When looking into buying paintball markers as a beginner, don’t worry too much about the price since they’ll always have something at any level of spending!
 When playing paintball twice a month, don’t buy an inexpensive gun that is not easily upgradeable or very good, to begin with.

 Is it necessary to purchase everything, or simply purchase a gun?